Willhanau/Smart-Security-Cam/README.md

 ***If the above does not make sense to you please use Postman(https://www.getpostman.com/) and practice making API requests to twilio.
 Once you have a working API request using Postman be sure to look at the code by clicking the "code" button in Postman to get the Basic auhtorization string to use.***

-17. REQUEST_BODY_HERE is the x-www-form-urlencoded request body.
+17a.
+YOUR_PHONE_NUMBER_HERE is your eleven digit phone number (Country Code-Area Code-Phone Number).

+17b.
+TWILIO_PHONE_NUMBER_HERE is your eleven digit twilio phone number (Country Code-Area Code-Phone Number).

 ***Example: To=%2B13215699874&From=%2B13215699875&MediaUrl=https%3A%2F%2Fdemo.twilio.com%2Fowl.png&Body=Hello+From+Nucleo+Board!***

 ***You can use Postman to get this x-www-form-url encoded body once you successfully get an API request working.
 Just click on "Code" in Postman.***

+18. YOUR_API_KEY_HERE is the api key used for your Google Cloud Account.
+Be sure to create an API key and allow the Google Vision API access to the key.

+***For more information on how to add an API key to your Google Cloud Account: https://cloud.google.com/vision/docs/before-you-begin***

-18. Once all the above are set you may now compile.
+19. Once all the above are set you may now compile.
 Be sure to select the NUCLEO-F401RE board in the upper right hand corner.

 ***Note: Other board type may work but testing was done using the above mentioned board.***

-19. Once the binary is downloaded, drag and drop it onto your board.
+20. Once the binary is downloaded, drag and drop it onto your board.
-20. Open a serial terminal such as putty or teraterm and set the baud rate to 9600 (AKA use default serial settings).
+21. Open a serial terminal such as putty or teraterm and set the baud rate to 9600 (AKA use default serial settings).
-21. View the output.
+22. View the output.
 If you encounter runtime errors check that your info set in the "mbed_app.json" is correct.

 ### Using other Wifi modules
 This program uses the X-NUCLEO-IDW01M1 wifi module, however other modules may be used by changing the "mbed_app.json" settings and adding your wifi driver to the project.
 For more information on how to do this please refer to: https://github.com/ARMmbed/mbed-os-example-wifi

 # Reference and Guides used
+## Wifi module
 Example Wifi Program by ARMmbed: https://github.com/ARMmbed/mbed-os-example-wifi

 Wifi Driver: https://github.com/ARMmbed/wifi-x-nucleo-idw01m1